retorquere/zotero-better-bibtex/site/content/support/faq.md

 ### Why Zotero + BBT instead of Mendeley?

-There's too many reasons to list why Zotero tops Mendeley, but just a few:
+Among the reasons to just prefer Zotero over Mendeley outright you will find:

 * Mendeley is owned by Elsevier.
 * Mendeley thinks you [cannot be trusted with your own data](https://www.zotero.org/support/kb/mendeley_import#mendeley_database_encryption)